savi-dev/devi/README.md

     SAVI_Location: SAVI TB Control node location name
     SAVI_NETWORK: SAVI TB Control network name

-1. Init a hardware resource
+In order to initialize a hardware resource

     savi_hw_init

-2. Show a list of hardware resources
+In order to show a list of hardware resources

     savi_hw_list

-3. Get the given hardware resource
+In order to get the given hardware resource

     savi_hw_get <hardware UUID>

-4. Release the given hardware resource
+In order to release the given hardware resource

     savi_hw_rel <hardware UUID>

-5. Program a Hardware resource
+In order to program a Hardware resource

     savi_hw_prog <hardware UUID> <image UUID>

-6. Show a status of the given hardware resource
+In order to show a status of the given hardware resource

     savi_hw_stat <hardware UUID>

-7. Read a register from the given hardware resource
+In order to read a register from the given hardware resource

     savi_hw_read_res <hardware UUID>

-8. Write a register value to the given hardware resource
+In order to write a register value to the given hardware resource

     savi_hw_write_res <hardware UUID> <register value>

-9. Attach the given hardware resource to the given network
+In order to attach the given hardware resource to the given network

     savi_hw_plug_attach <hardware UUID> <hardware port UUID> <network UUID>

-10. Dettach the given hardware resource from the given network
+In order to dettach the given hardware resource from the given network

     savi_hw_unplug_attach <hardware UUID> <hardware port UUID> <network UUID> <network port UUID>